Samurai Jack season 5: Plot

-The fifth season of the series takes place fifty years after the original four seasons, although Jack himself has stopped aging as a side effect of time travel.
+The fifth season of the series takes place 50 years after the original four seasons, although Jack himself has stopped aging as a side effect of time travel.
 Aku has destroyed all existing time portals but is distressed over the prospect of battling Jack forever, so he has stopped pursuing him directly.
 Jack's heroic actions have inspired many to oppose Aku's tyranny, among them the now-elderly Scotsman, who unsuccessfully leads armies in a battle against Aku and is killed by him but returns as the spirit of his younger self.
 Unknown to Aku, Jack has lost his sword, and is troubled by hallucinations of his deceased family, his former self, and Aku's numerous victims, almost to the point of suicide.

-A set of fraternal septuplet girls are born from Aku's essence to the high priestess of a cult of female Aku worshipers, the "Daughters of Aku", and raised as assassins with the sole purpose of killing Jack.
+A set of fraternal septuplet girls are born to the high priestess of a cult of female Aku worshipers, the "Daughters of Aku", and raised as assassins with the sole purpose of killing Jack.
 They find and overwhelm Jack, but he later kills all but one of them, Ashi, the eldest.
 In the bowels of a monster that swallows them both, Jack saves her from various dangers, attempting to convince her of Aku's evil.
 Deciding to accompany Jack, Ashi comes to see the truth of Jack's words, and helps him through his emotional and spiritual journey, preventing a suicide attempt and helping him reclaim his sword.
 Following a battle alongside each other, they become romantically involved.

-Aku eventually learns that Jack lost his sword and confronts him, not knowing Jack has recovered it in the interim.
-However, Aku senses his essence within Ashi, and seizes control of her in order to attack Jack.
+Aku eventually learns that Jack lost his sword and confronts him, but retreats when he sees Jack has his sword without learning he recovered it in the interim.
+Aku then senses his essence within Ashi, and, recalling a time when he visited the Daughters of Aku and left some of his essence in a goblet, realizes that the High Priestess drank and became impregnated by it, making Ashi literally his daughter.
+He seizes control of her in order to attack Jack.
 Jack refuses to kill Ashi and lays down his sword in defeat.
 Aku takes Jack prisoner and prepares to kill him, but everyone Jack has helped throughout his journey rallies to his defense.
 Jack admits to Ashi he loves her, enabling her to regain control of herself.
 She returns the sword to Jack and uses demonic powers she inherited from Aku to time travel with Jack to the moment when Aku sent Jack to the future, whereupon Jack destroys the weakened Aku for good.
 With peace restored, Ashi and Jack prepare to marry, but on her way to the altar, she suddenly collapses, as slaying Aku invalidates her existence, causing her to fade away.

 The series ends with a grieving Jack smiling when he watches a ladybug land on his hand and then fly free in a grove of blossoming sakura trees.